Maintaining data backup and DR across evolving remote environments

 StorageCraft suggests that any comprehensive solution should combine comprehensive backup and continuity across data hosted in physical locations, virtual locations, and in the cloud.
 Backups should also be stored off-site, as well as in the cloud.

 StorageCraft developed its OneXafe Solo solution to address these considerations with a plug-and-protect direct to cloud backup appliance.
-It’s as simple as connecting it to the internet, where data will be securely backed up to StorageCraft’s Cloud Services data centre.
+It’s as simple as connecting it to the internet, where data will be securely backed up to StorageCraft’s Cloud Services data center.

 Data restoration – challenges and solutions